rsz_199362bc73d551930019b45770c60b76

 Route Aggregation: A networking technique

 Route aggregation is a networking technique that reduces the number of routes in a routing table.
 It is based on summarizing multiple IP addresses into a single IP address prefix.
-The technique reduces the size of routing tables, thereby reducing the memory and bandwidth required for network communication.
+The method reduces the size of routing tables, thereby reducing the memory and bandwidth required for network communication.

 Route aggregation can be used in both interior and exterior routing protocols.
 In internal protocols, the router can use route aggregation to reduce the number of routes in the routing table, thus reducing the total memory and bandwidth requirements.